rareowl/upfile/README.md

 ---

-## 🔐 About Upfile.1
+## 🔐 About Upfile

-**Upfile.1** is a privacy-focused, self-hosted file-sharing service that prioritizes security and ease of use.
+**Upfile** is a privacy-focused, self-hosted file-sharing service that prioritizes security and ease of use.
 Files are encrypted end-to-end, allowing users full control over their data.
 Only users with the decryption key can access the files, ensuring robust protection even if the server is compromised.

 ## 🌟 Key Features